Our Perimeter Report

 Unregulated debt advice lead generators

 With the cost of living increasing financial pressure on consumers, it is more important than ever that the path to debt help works well.
-We will continue to work closely with partners to achieve this.
-In November 2021, we consulted on new rules which proposed banning debt packager firms from receiving payment from debt solution providers.
+In June 2023, we introduced new rules which ban debt packager firms from receiving payment from debt solution providers.

 Appointed Representatives